Satyam/malt/README.md

 ----

 There are several test files, as described in the sections below.
 From the browser point of view they behave very much the same.
 Each `.html` file loads the `.js` with the matching name.
+It is interesting to compare the `.js` files in between them to see the small differences in between them.

 All are transpiled on the client side using [Babel](http://babeljs.io/).
 Client-side transpiling (transpilation ??) is not recommended for production, this is just an example.